DariusAugustRead/se_project_express/README.md

 `npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature
+`npm run dev` — to launch the server with the hot reload feature.
+You will have to cd (change directory) in the the correct folder and use this command in both the frontend and backend folders

 ### Testing